 The Board has established a Nominations and Remuneration Committee whose role is documented in a Charter which is approved by the Board.
 A copy of this charter is available at www.netcommwireless.com/investors/corporate-governance/nomination-remuneration-committee-charter.

 The Committee’s Charter provides that a minimum of 3 members of the Nominations and Remuneration Committee and the Chair will be the person appointed as Chairman by the Board.
-Members of the Committee at the date of this report are Mr K Boundy (Chair), Mr J Milne and Mr S Black AM, all of whom are non-executive independent directors of the Company.
+Members of the Committee at the date of this report are Mr K Boundy (Chair), Mr J Milne, Mr S Black AM and Mr D Spence, all of whom are non-executive independent directors of the Company.

 The objective of the Committee with respect to its remuneration function is to assist the Board in determining appropriate remuneration arrangements for the Directors and executive management.